raspberrypilearning/octapi-brute-force-enigma/en/step_8.md

 To do an exhaustive search of all rotor slip ring settings, we will need to run a lot of jobs on OctaPi using Dispy, which you installed when you built the OctaPi.
 The OctaPi code using Dispy is very similar to the code we created for a standalone processor.

-The demand on the OctaPi client machine for memory will be quite large, so we will need to run the program one ring setting at a time.
+The demand on the OctaPi client machine's memory will be quite high, so we will need to run the program one ring setting at a time.

 + Start with the code you wrote for the standalone attack, but save a copy of the file as `bruteforce_octapi.py`.